Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_exercise.md

 - Purposely break all the unit tests and copy the failing tests logs into the aforementioned section in the README file.
 - Before moving on from the unit tests, make sure that you have reverted all the intentionally introduced bugs in the original code.

-## Step 5 - Writing integration tests
+## Step 5 - Writing Integration Tests

 - You will now write integration tests for this code **using pytest**.
 The integration tests will be written in the file `tests/integration/test_diffusion2d.py`.
 - Integration tests will be written for the functions `initialize_physical_parameters` and `set_initial_conditions`.
 As these are integration tests, each test should check how different functions from `SolveDiffusion2D` work together.